PashaWNN/raymarching/README.md

 ## How it works?

 In ray marching algorithm, the whole 3D scene is a signed distance function.
-So, to define a model, you just need to define `f(x, y, z)` function, that returns a minimal distance to this model from `(X, Y, Z)`
+So, to define a model, you just need to define `f(x, y, z)` function, that returns a minimal distance to this model from `(X, Y, Z)`.
+If this coordinates is inside of a model, distance would be with a minus sign.

 For example, sphere definition in Python:
 ```python